28 Feb What is Music NFT?

 Vinyl record can not be copied into another vinyl record, unless you have a vinyl record press, which only the factories can afford to begin with.
 Similar to that, Music NFTs can only have one copy of each other, which can not be tempered with.
 Quote from (https://ethereum.org/en/nft/): “Anyone running Ethereum software would immediately be able to detect dishonest tampering with an NFT, and the bad actor would be economically penalized and ejected.”

 The original creator can set the maximum number of how many replicas could exist for each given Music NFT.
 This helps releasing Music NFTs as limited edition, making musical composition more appealing and exclusive to the music collectors.
 This is also similar to what number of the vinyl records has been released into the circulation.
 As many as were pressed and not a single more.
 You can not just copy/paste NFT similarly to how MP3 files could be copy/pasted.
-This in part helps preventing the piracy of your music.
+This in part helps preventing the music piracy.

 Vinyl records often have more than one track, calling it an album.
-With Music NFTs, albums are also possible and actually make Music NFTs cheaper to purchase.
+With Music NFTs, albums are also possible and actually make Music NFTs cheaper to purchase by saving on the NFT gas price.
 The problem of the blockchains, especially the popular blockchains such as Ethereum is the gas price.
 Gas price is the amount of money it cost for each transaction made on top of Ethereum blockchain network.
 Ethereum allows selling bundles of tokens.
 Multiple Music NFTs could be bundled up, just like the music albums.
 So the Music NFT bundles, could be looked at as Music NFT Albums.
-Then fans can in one take, purchase a whole album and the gas price (transaction fee) will be very close to the fee of purchasing just NFT of a the single music track.
+Then fans can in one take, purchase a whole album and the gas price (transaction fee) will be very close to the fee of purchasing just the NFT of a the single music track.

 There is more to NFT as the technology.
 More technical details could be found on the Ethereum’s own NFT description page: